 London Councils undertakes annual air quality polling work to understand the level of public awareness around, and attitudes to, the issues arising from air pollution in London.

 When London Councils started this research in 2016, there was a lack of information/data on public opinion on air quality specific to London.
 Our polling data is addressing this and therefore will provide some much needed information for policy-makers.
 In the last few years more data on this issue has started to emerge.
-This information will inform our positions on air quality, and feed into London Councils’ responses to key relevant consultations on air quality, including developing proposals for new clean air legislation (as part of the upcoming Environment Bill).
+This information will inform our positions on air quality, and feed into London Councils’ responses to key relevant consultations on air quality, including developing proposals for new clean air legislation (as part of the Environment Bill 2019-21).

 We are looking for the data to inform our understanding of: